How to become a lifestyle brand?

 Brands need to show their values, philosophy and experiences

 A lot has changed since brands were able to catch people’s’ attention through catchy jingles and provoking claims on newspapers.
-Nowadays brands need to show their values, philosophy and experiences to its clients: they must represent their lifestyle and aspirations.
+Nowadays brands need to show their values, philosophy and experiences to their clients: they must represent their lifestyle and aspirations.
 A lifestyle brand defines and conveys an image with a strong style to individuals of a chosen segment, which represents a certain way of living, specific values, something to look forward.
 In this case, purchasing a product or service, means adhering to a set of values, aspirations, interests, attitudes and opinions.

 How to create a lifestyle brand

-Building this emotional relation, which enables the client to interpret the brand as a way of defining himself/herself, is a long process.
+Building this emotional relationship, which enables the client to interpret the brand as a way of defining himself/herself, is a long process.
 Here are some guidelines on how to create a lifestyle brand which maintains a connection between company and client:

 1. Dive into the culture and stay.